Create your own RoboKudo packageΒΆ

 |-CMakeLists.txt -> CMake file

 You can now add your own annotators and analysis engines(also called pipelines) that can use any component defined in the RoboKudo core package.
-If you want rk_tutorial to depend on other RoboKudo packages add them to the package.xml and CmakeLists.txt.
+If you want rk_tutorial to depend on other RoboKudo packages add them to the package.xml (ROS1 & ROS2) and CMakeLists.txt (ROS1 only).

 After that, you can start your own analysis engine by executing: